GrottoPress/wordpress-suv/README.md

 └── README.md
 ```

-Certainly, not all directories/files apply in your case.
+Not all directories/files may apply in your case.
 Remove whichever you do not need, and add whatever you require as necessary.
 Just keep the general concept in mind.

 ### Autoloading